glassbraker/farcaster/README.md

 # farcaster
-Develop tool creation and application testing for UNLV capstone
+Develop tools and application testing for UNLV capstone